redpaperheart/talktolight/README.md

         (env) pi:~/rph $ ./gactions test --action_package talktolight/py/deviceActions.json --project my-project-id
 Note: Currently, you cannot test the project using the Actions Web Simulator.

+8. Now register your model with the traits from the action package.
+These traits correspond to the device actions.

+		googlesamples-assistant-devicetool register-model --manufacturer "Red Paper Heart" --product-name "Talk To Light" --type LIGHT --trait goodnightMode --trait Osc --trait catMode --trait discoMode --trait lightMode --trait spotlightMode --trait scannerMode --trait spaceshipMode --trait alienMode --trait fireflyMode --trait rainbowMode --trait auroraMode --model my-model

+9. Now register your device with your Device Id.
+This is the same Device Id that was displayed when the hotword example was run.

+		googlesamples-assistant-devicetool register-device --client-type LIBRARY --model my-model --device my-device-id

 For more details on how to submit your Action Package for distribution, refer to the [Action Package reference documentation](https://developers.google.com/actions/distributing-your-apps).